 Rick graduated from Princeton University in 1980 with a Bachelor of Science in Civil Engineering.

-Brandon has been with the firm since 2008 and is responsible for the Midwest region .
+Brandon has been with the firm since 2008 and is responsible for the Midwest region.
 In this role, he is responsible for sourcing, evaluating and executing new acquisitions, as well as all aspects of asset management within the region.
-Key investments include Cleveland Flats East, 2900 Eisenhower, Lee’s Hill II, Belvoir Corporate Center, Schaeffer Site and Maryland Trade Center III.
+Key investments include Cleveland Flats East, 2900 Eisenhower, Lee’s Hill II, Belvoir Corporate Center, Schaeffer Site, Maryland Trade Center III, Embassy Parkway Portfolio, 312 Elm Street and 312 Plum Street.
 In addition, Brandon serves as the firm’s Director of Investor Relations and is responsible for the company’s fundraising activities.

 Prior to joining Rubenstein Partners, Brandon spent two years at Wachovia Securities in the Real Estate Leveraged Finance Group where he was part of a team that originated and syndicated construction loans for commercial and residential properties throughout the Southeastern United States as well as corporate credit facilities for large, national homebuilders.

-Brandon graduated from the University of Virginia in 2006 with a Bachelor of Science in Commerce with a concentration in Finance and a Bachelor of Arts in Spanish.
+Brandon graduated from the University of Virginia with a Bachelor of Science in Commerce with a concentration in Finance and a Bachelor of Arts in Spanish.

 Regional Director of New York City

 Jeremiah is the Director of New York City.
 Jeremiah joined Rubenstein Partners in 2013 and is responsible for sourcing, evaluating and executing new acquisitions.
 In addition, he is responsible for working with lending institutions and capital partners in the New York region.